 The Hair Designer License is the partial practice of Cosmetology dealing with all aspects of hair services.
 This is an entry level course which includes hair care, haircutting, hairstyling, chemical texturizing and haircolor.

-The Hair Designer course is 1200 Clock Hours with the following junior / senior scheduling options:

-Junior Full Time Schedule: 18 hours per week for 8 weeks Junior Evening Schedule: No Evening Schedule Available
+The Hair Designer course is 1000 Clock Hours with the following junior / senior scheduling options: Junior Full Time Schedule: 18 hours per week for 8 weeks Junior Evening Schedule: 14 hours per week for 10 weeks